Guided sleep meditation: does it work?

 You know how it goes, busy life, demanding job, and when it comes to bedtime, all these worries seem to follow you there.

-Sleep meditation allows you to let go of all the thoughts that are running riot in your brain, so you’re able to quieten your mind while simultaneously resting your body.
+Sleep meditation allows you to let go of all the thoughts that are running amok in your brain, so you’re able to quieten your mind while simultaneously resting your body.
 As science puts it (yes, it’s not all woo woo), meditation helps lower your heart rate, releases hormones and encourages slower breathing to prepare your body for restful sleep.

 What are the benefits of sleep meditation?